-8.7.1 GetValue (V)
+8.9.1 GetValue (V)

-- 1. If Type(V) is not Reference, return V. - 2.
-Let base be the result of calling GetBase(V).

-- 3. If IsUnresolvableReference(V), throw a ReferenceError exception. - 4.
+- 1. ReturnIfAbrupt(V). - 2.
+Let V be NormalValue(V). - 3.
+If Type(V) is not Reference, return V. - 4.
+Let base be the result of calling GetBase(V). - 5.
+If IsUnresolvableReference(V), throw a ReferenceError exception. - 6.
 If IsPropertyReference(V), then - a.
 If HasPrimitiveBase(V) is false, then let get be the [[Get]] internal method of base, otherwise let get be the special [[Get]] internal method defined below. - b.
-Return the result of calling the get internal method using base as its this value, and passing GetReferencedName(V) for the argument. - 5.
+Return the result of calling get as an internal method of base passing GetReferencedName(V) for the argument. - 7.
 Else, base must be an environment record. - a.
 Return the result of calling the GetBindingValue (see 10.2.1) concrete method of base passing GetReferencedName(V) and IsStrictReference(V) as arguments.

-The following [[Get]] internal method is used by GetValue when V is a property reference with a primitive base value.
-It is called using base as its this value and with property P as its argument.
+The following [[Get]] internal method is used by GetValue when V is a property reference with a primitive base value. base is the value the internal method is called upon with property name P as its argument.
 The following steps are taken:

 - 1. Let O be ToObject(base). - 2.
 Let desc be the result of calling the [[GetProperty]] internal method of O with property name P. - 3.
 If desc is undefined, return undefined. - 4.
 If IsDataDescriptor(desc) is true, return desc.[[Value]]. - 5.
 Otherwise, IsAccessorDescriptor(desc) must be true so, let getter be desc.[[Get]] (see 8.10). - 6.
 If getter is undefined, return undefined. - 7.
-Return the result calling the [[Call]] internal method of getter providing base as the this value and providing no arguments.
+Return the result of calling the [[Call]] internal method of getter providing base as the this value and providing no arguments.